MarvNC/vn-userscripts/README.md

 ## Usage

 This script works on `vndb.org/v*` pages for visual novel entries, where you can click on a link next to the vote stats to display the graph.
-It isn't entirely historically accurate because people can change their VNDB votes if that happens the original vote wouldn't show up in the vote history.
+It isn't entirely historically accurate because people can change their VNDB votes and if that happens the original vote wouldn't show up in the vote history.

 Also, you can click on the legends at the top of the graph to toggle visibility of that dataset.